I sold them as a girl. I also ate them. I may have eaten more than I sold!

 I would love to see Girl Scouts of America offer nutritious cookies such as these:

-I found this early Girl Scout cookie recipe from the 1930’s:
+I found this early Girl Scout cookie recipe from the 1930’s.
+Some of these ingredients include links to recommended brands via our Amazon affiliation.

 1 cup butter